 The Metropolitan Transportation Commission formed a 30-member Blue Ribbon Transit Recovery Task Force that has worked with the Bay Area’slocal public transit agencies to develop the Healthy Transit Plan.
 Agency collaboration included, large, small, and multimodal providers.
 Additionally, transit providers engaged with and received insightful input from paratransit partners, county health officials and labor representatives to create the plan.
 The Bay Area’s transit operators are united and ready to team up with riders to work through this challenging time.

-A dashboard to report individual metrics will be added soon.
+A dashboard to report individual metrics has been added to the website.

 Transit Leader Quotes: